Frustration Board Game

 Taking Turns

 On each turn, a player presses the Pop-O-Matic once to roll the die.
 If they have any pegs on the main track, they must move one of those pegs forward in a clockwise direction according to the number rolled.
 If a player rolls a six, they usually get an additional turn.
-Players cannot land on a space occupied by one of their own pieces, but they can jump over their own pieces.

 Gameplay

 A key element of gameplay is capturing opponents’ pieces.
 If your peg lands on a space occupied by an opponent’s peg, their peg is sent back to their starting area.
 The bumped player must then roll a six again to re-enter the game.
-In the opposite case, if an opponent lands on your starting space while you have a piece there, your piece is also sent back to your home.

-As your pegs approach their finish zone (the four spaces of your color leading to the final “home” space), they move up into it instead than continuing around the main track.
+As your pegs approach their finish zone (the four spaces of your color leading to the final “home” space), they move up into it instead of continuing around the main track.
 To move a peg into the final home space, you need an exact role that matches the number of spaces left to move.

 Winning